© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm Criban Prehistoric Settlement is a scheduled monument protected by Cadw under reference BR254.
 View the official record →

-Cwm Criban Prehistoric Settlement is a prehistoric hut circle settlement located in Breconshire, Wales, dating to the Bronze Age or Iron Age periods.
+Cwm Criban Prehistoric Settlement is a prehistoric domestic settlement located in Breconshire, Wales, designated as a Scheduled Ancient Monument under the reference BR254.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR254.

 Cwm Criban Prehistoric Settlement dates from the prehistoric period, and is classified as a hut circle settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm Criban Prehistoric Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR254.